 If You Have 1 Day

 Spend the morning exploring downtown.
-Visit the Portland Art Museum or the Oregon History Center, stop by the historic First Congregational Church and Pioneer Courthouse Square, and take a stroll along the Park Blocks or Waterfront Park.
-Eat lunch and do a little shopping along Northwest 23rd Avenue in the early afternoon, and be sure to get a look at the beautiful historic homes in Nob Hill.
-From there, drive up into the northwest hills to Pittock Mansion, and finish off the afternoon at the Japanese Garden and the International Rose Test Garden in Washington Park.
-If you still have energy, head across the river for dinner on Hawthorne Boulevard; then drive up to Mt.
+Visit the Portland Art Museum and—perhaps briefly—the Oregon History Museum, saunter past the historic First Congregational Church and through Pioneer Courthouse Square, and take a stroll along the Park Blocks and Waterfront Park.
+Eat lunch and do a little shopping in the West End in the early afternoon, and then continue west to admire the beautiful historic homes in Nob Hill.
+From here, drive up into the West Hills to Pittock Mansion, and finish off the afternoon at the Japanese Garden and—in summer—the International Rose Test Garden in Washington Park.
+If you still have energy, head across the river for dinner along Hawthorne Boulevard or Division Street; then drive up to Mt.
 Tabor Park for Portland's best view of the sunset.

 If You Have 3 Days